 - In a small saucepan, combine the coconut oil, coconut milk, and salt.
 On a medium-low heat, let the mixture come to a simmer.
-When it is just before boiling point, remove it from the heat, transfer it to a bowl, and add the arrowroot starch all at once.
+When it is just before a slow boil, remove it from the heat, transfer it to a bowl, and add the arrowroot starch all at once.

 - Stir very well, and add the first egg once incorporated.
 Mix very well, then add the final egg and continue to mix until you get a smooth paste.

 - Transfer to a piping bag or ziplock bag with a corner cut off, then pipe 1" rounds about two inches apart on a lined baking tray.

 - Bake for 15 minutes, then turn the oven off and leave the puffs in the oven for a further 15 minutes.